Summary:

 The vaccine requires two doses, 2 to 4 weeks apart, followed by revaccination.
 Often dogs that are vaccinated for kennel cough are vaccinated for canine influenza as well.
 Most dog shelters and veterinarians offer the vaccine a low cost ($35 to $45).

-The dog flu vaccine is a killed viral vaccine, so there is no potential for the vaccine to cause the virus itself.
-It is save for dogs 6 weeks of age or older.
+The dog flu vaccine is a killed viral vaccine, so there is no potential for the vaccine to cause the canine influenza virus by itself.
+It is safe for dogs 6 weeks of age or older.
 Like other dog influenza vaccines, it may not prevent infection of the dog, but will reduce the severity of the clinical disease, it will reduce the progression of the disease to pneumonia, and reduce the time that a dog can spread the disease to other dogs.

 Brochures